Sakura thought she was out of tears.

 “I understand.”
 It’s hard not to think of what sorts of living conditions might be required to keep a renegade of Ueno’s genius under such close control.
 Not that it matters: in the end it’s surely better than death, and perhaps the programmer would relish an environment that lets him dedicate himself entirely to his work.

-“Now that you’ve extended not just your trust of me, but of mine toward you, I want your perspective on something that I’ve shown few others.
+“Now that you’ve extended not just your trust of me, but been made aware of mine toward you, I want your perspective on something that I’ve shown few others.
 Perhaps you can advise me on it, the same way you do with the renegades.”

 Tahu feels pride swell up in him again, and smiles.
 “Of course.
 I’m at your service, Leader.
 Always.”